 Richmond, the capital of Swaledale was originally called Hindrelac, an Anglo-Viking name that is thought to describe a woodland clearing frequented by a hind or female deer.
 The present name of this historic Swaledale town is Old French and derives from ‘Riche-Monte’, a common French place-name which means ‘strong hill’.

 It was here in 1071 that a French Count called Alan the Red (Rufus) of Brittany built a castle on the lofty hill overlooking the River Swale.
-Alan the Red also built a castle at Middleham in Wensleydale, which belonged to his brother Ribald.
+Alan had led the contingent of Bretons (the Celtic-speaking people of Brittany) at the Battle of Hastings and was awarded for his service by William the Conqueror with these northern lands.
+In addition to Richmond, Alan also built a castle at Middleham in Wensleydale, which belonged to his brother Ribald.

 The Lass of Richmond Hill